Why should I trade Futures?

 No. If you buy, we match you with a seller, and if you sell, we match you with a buyer.
 If you make a profit, this profit will come from other traders' losses on the platform.
 As a neutral exchange, we manage the margin of counterparties in real-time and transfer any profit and loss.
-If a liquidation can not be filled, it goes through an orderly unwinding process that attempts to first assign it to a marketmaker and then terminate the avoid system losses as last resort.
+If a liquidation can not be filled, it goes through an orderly equity protection process that attempts to first assign it to a marketmaker and then unwind the remainder of the position to avoid system losses as last resort.
 Thus, the risk management system is designed to not sustain losses that would require schemes like "claw-back".

 Why do Futures prices differ from the spot prices?